autopi-io/documentation/docs/getting_started/autopi_tmu_cm4/data_troubleshooting.md

 When you're satisfied with your dashboard configuration, save your layout via **Widget Actions** to keep your settings for future sessions.

-For more detailed information on widgets, see [this documentation](/cloud/device_management/dashboard/adding-a-new-widget-from-scratch).
+For more detailed information on widgets, see [Link Your Loggers to Your Dashboard](/https://docs.autopi.io/getting_started/autopi_tmu_cm4/create-loggers-cm4/#step-4-link-your-loggers-to-your-dashboard).